Diana Prince went fishing and caught herself a Steve Trevor. Not quite Casablanca, but a pretty good romance breaks out in “Wonder Woman.”

 Chris Pine’s Steve Trevor is on point.
 He is a gentleman whose respect for Diana goes beyond her saving him from the wreckage of his plane.
 Their relationship is built on a shared understanding of honor – though from different worlds.
 There is obvious sexual tension between Diana and Steve that benefits from the easy chemistry Gadot and Pine share.
 In reality, the movie is paced by their romance and is the strongest aspect of the movie – hitting all the right notes.

-Actors: Gal Gadot, Chris Pine, Connie Nielsen, Robin Wright, Danny Huston, David Thewlis, Said Taghmaoui, Ewen Bremner
+CAST: Gal Gadot, Chris Pine, Connie Nielsen, Robin Wright, Danny Huston, David Thewlis, Ewen Bremner